sds/mock_redis/README.md

 ## Compatibility

-As of version 0.8.2, Ruby 1.9.3 and above are supported.
-For older versions of Ruby, use 0.8.1 or older.
+As of version `0.8.2`, Ruby 1.9.3 and above are supported.
+For older versions of Ruby, use `0.8.1` or older.
+JRuby 1.7.9 is also supported.

 ## Running the Tests

 If you want to work on this, you'll probably want to run the tests.
 (Just kidding!
 There's no probably about it.)
-These tests were written with Redis 2.8.4 running on localhost without any passwords required.
+These tests were written with Redis `2.8.4` running on localhost without any passwords required.
 If you're using a different version of Redis, you may see failures due to error message text being different.
 If you're running a really old version of Redis, you'll definitely see failures due to